-NOTE: While the Support team at Tribal Habits will attempt to assist your organisation with setting up your SSO, please note that we are not SSO experts.
-There are many different SSO systems, and organisations often have unique settings or requirements.
-We can guide you as much as possible, or suggest solutions which may have worked with other organisations, but ultimately you will need to contact your SSO provider for technical support about your SSO platform.
+Important!
+While the support team at Tribal Habits will attempt to assist your organisation with setting up your SSO, please note that we are not SSO experts.
+There are many different SSO systems and organisations often have unique settings or requirements.
+We can guide you as much as possible, or suggest solutions which may have worked with other organisations, but ultimately you will need to contact your SSO provider to obtain technical support for your SSO platform.

 As a Tribal Habits Admin, user management is a key responsibility.
 While Tribal Habits has many automated functions to assist with user management, there are times when an Admin needs to respond to user questions and help them log in.